cloudblog004/fantasticfoodies/content/en/posts/3327-recipe-of-homemade-cream-corn-chicken-on-rice.md

 1. Take 8 oz seasoned vegetarian chicken, cooked + cubed

 Looking in my cupboard and fridge for inspiration, I landed on this popular Hong Kong-style comfort dish.
-Creamy Italian Chicken &amp; Rice Bowl!
+Creamy Italian Chicken & Rice Bowl!
 Top chicken rice corn recipes and other great tasting recipes with a healthy slant from SparkRecipes.com.
 I served this over rice with homemade creamed corn and some canned yams as another side dish.

 <!--inarticleads2-->